Pete Johnson (American football, born 1954)

-Early years
+Early life

 Born in Fort Valley, Georgia and raised by his great-grandparents, Johnson attended Peach County High School for three years where he played football.
 Upon the death of his great-grandfather, he moved to New York to live with his mother where he graduated from Long Beach High School in Long Beach, New York, playing football for his senior season.

 College career

-Johnson played fullback at Ohio State from 1973 through 1976.
+Johnson played fullback for the Ohio State Buckeyes from 1973 through 1976.
 In 1973, starting fullback Champ Henson was injured and converted linebacker Bruce Elia was named to start in Henson's place.
-By the end if that season, freshman Johnson had worked his way up the depth chart.
-Elia returned to the linebacker corps in 1974 and Henson and Johnson alternated at fullback.
+By the end of that season, freshman Johnson had worked his way up the depth chart.
+Elia returned to the linebacker corps in 1974, and Henson along with Johnson alternated at fullback.

 Although two-time Heisman Trophy winner Archie Griffin got most of the carries at tailback from 1972 to 1975, the Ohio State fullbacks still got the ball frequently and were expected to be major contributors, particularly in short-yardage situations.
 In 1972 the team's leading scorer was Henson, and in 1973 it was Elia.
 Johnson's best season was in 1975.
-Even though Griffin led the team with 1,450 rushing yards, Johnson still rushed for 1,059 yards and set single OSU single season records for rushing touchdowns (25) and scoring (156 points).
+Even though Griffin led the team with 1,450 rushing yards, Johnson still rushed for 1,059 yards and set single season records for rushing touchdowns (25) and scoring (156 points).